 Text-heavy images are one of the best choices for laser photo printing.
 These include charts, diagrams, and infographics that mix text with simple images.
 Laser printers add toner to paper.
 This makes the text sharp and clean.

-A laser-based printers keeps letters sharp.
+A laser-based printer keeps letters sharp.
 This happens even on plain paper.
 In contrast, an inkjet printer uses liquid ink.
 Choose the right paper type and set it correctly.
 This keeps the image clear and easy to read.
 This makes laser printers ideal for guides, reports, and learning materials.

 Logos, Graphics, and Posters

 Logos and digital graphics print very well on laser-based printers.
-Solid colors, clean lines, and bold shapes match laser printing technology perfectly.
+Solid colours, clean lines, and bold shapes match laser printing technology perfectly.
 Colour laser printing is great for brand logos and posters that need a consistent look.

 Using paper made for lasers gives better results.
 It also stops damage from glossy inkjet paper.
 The laser toner is fused to the paper, which helps logos last longer without smudging.
 For businesses that need to print colour images in volume, this is a strong advantage.